 This superstition came about because of their association with witches in the Middle Ages.
 Black cats are still considered bad luck throughout most of Europe, India and the US.
-Many pet shelters in the US will not adopt out black cats around Halloween due to the increased risk of them being harmed.
+Many pet shelters in the US will not adopt out black cats around Halloween due to the increased risk of harm.

 British sailors used to believe that black cats would bring them good luck and would seek out black cats to have as ship cats.

-Sadly, despite the fact that many view black cats as lucky, reports indicate that black cats are over-represented in animal shelters.
+Sadly, even though many view black cats as lucky, reports indicate that black cats are over-represented in animal shelters.

 Image Ralph Daily, Flickr